 The DSL will consider the appropriate action to take in accordance with the threshold document published by the Academy's local safeguarding partners.
 Options will include:

-- managing any support for the child internally via - the Academy's own pastoral support processes; - making an early help assessment; or - making a referral for statutory services.
+- managing any support for the child internally via the Academy's own pastoral support processes; - making an early help assessment; or making a referral for statutory services or to the Police.